Get data from APIs and other remote data interfaces through scripted inputs

 Set interval attribute to cron schedule

-In the above example, you can also set the
+In the previous example, you can also set the

-interval attribute to a "cron" schedule by specifying strings like the following:
+interval attribute to a cron schedule by specifying strings.

-For more information about setting cron schedules, read CRONTAB(5) on the Crontab website.
+For more information about setting cron schedules, see CRONTAB(5) in https://crontab.org on the Crontab website.

 Monitor changes to your file system